Prepared statement: Software support

 Major DBMSs, including SQLite, MySQL, Oracle, IBM Db2, Microsoft SQL Server and PostgreSQL support prepared statements.
 Prepared statements are normally executed through a non-SQL binary protocol for efficiency and protection from SQL injection, but with some DBMSs such as MySQL prepared statements are also available using a SQL syntax for debugging purposes.

 A number of programming languages support prepared statements in their standard libraries and will emulate them on the client side even if the underlying DBMS does not support them, including Java's JDBC, Perl's DBI, PHP's PDO and Python's DB-API.
 Client-side emulation can be faster for queries which are executed only once, by reducing the number of round trips to the server, but is usually slower for queries executed many times.
 It resists SQL injection attacks equally effectively.

-Many types of SQL injection attacks can be eliminated by disabling literals, effectively requiring the use of prepared statements; As of 2007 only H2 supports this feature.

 Examples

+C++

+In C++ MySQL Connector/C++ X DevAPI, preparation is done implicitly using the library's API.